Jay-patel15/Jay-patel15/README.md

 philosophy: "Data you can't trust is worse than no data at all."
 ```

-I'm a Data Analyst with hands-on experience managing **10,000+ record pipelines at 99% accuracy** and validating complex datasets for production AI products.
+I'm a Data Analyst with hands-on experience managing 10,000+ record pipelines at 99% accuracy and validating complex datasets for production AI products.
 My background in AI Quality Assurance gives me a rare edge — I don't just analyze data, I know how to interrogate it for schema mismatches, null propagation, and silent failures before they reach a dashboard or a model.

-I hold a **B.E. in Artificial Intelligence & Data Science**, and my work blends analytical rigor (Python, SQL, EDA, statistical validation) with the ability to communicate findings clearly through **Power BI, Tableau, and Excel** — for both technical and non-technical stakeholders.
+I hold a B.E. in Artificial Intelligence & Data Science, and my work blends analytical rigor (Python, SQL, EDA, statistical validation) with the ability to communicate findings clearly through Power BI, Tableau, and Excel — for both technical and non-technical stakeholders.

 <div align="center">